micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-And the King will reply to them, Truly I tell you, in so far as you did it for one of the least [[^k]in the estimation of men] of these My brethren, you did it for Me.
+And the King will reply to them, Truly I tell you, in so far as you did it for one of the least [in the estimation of men] of these My brethren, you did it for Me.